West Bridgewater Weeding Services

 Contact West Bridgewater's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in West Bridgewater is essential for environmental protection and compliance with state and local regulations.
-The Department of Public Works (DPW) oversees specialized weed disposal, requiring residents to separate healthy weeds (for municipal composting), invasive species (bagged and sent to landfill, never composted), diseased plants (quarantined and controlled disposal), and seedy weeds (timed and contained to prevent spread).
-Soil clods and rocks must be coordinated through the Transfer Station.
-Yard waste is accepted in biodegradable paper bags only—plastic is prohibited per MassDEP.
-Woody weeds must be bundled to a maximum of 4-foot length and <50 lbs using biodegradable twine.
-The Transfer Station operates on a set schedule, with permits and fees as required.
+The Department of Public Works (DPW) oversees specialized categorization for weed disposal: healthy weeds are accepted in municipal composting programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained and timed to prevent spread.
+Soil clods and rocks are managed through Transfer Station coordination.
+Yard waste is accepted in biodegradable paper bags only (no plastic per MassDEP), with woody weeds limited to 4-foot bundles under 50 lbs and tied with biodegradable twine.
+The Transfer Station operates on set hours and may require permits or fees.
 Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+Strictly, no debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.

 West Bridgewater Forestry & Parks Department